Tracy Ritchie

 • ACEs (adverse childhood experiences) - I can offer sensitive and explorative work with you, at your pace on any childhood trauma that may be affecting your relationships, attachments or well being today.

-• The impact of addictions - family members, partners and children and young people.
+• The impact of addictions on family members, partners, children and young people.

 Training, qualifications & experience

-Alongside my private practise, I currently work as a lead counsellor for parents, children and young people impacted by substance misuse.
-In addition working with parents whose children or young person is affected by CCE and/or CSE.
+Alongside my private practise, I currently work as a lead counsellor for parents, children and teens impacted by substance misuse.
+Additionally, working with parents whose child or young person may be affected by criminal exploitation and/or sexual exploitation.

-Forced marraige, honour based violence and FGM trained.
-Alongside a firm understanding of the cultural challenges which can further heighten the impact and your emotional well being.
+Forced marriage, honour based violence and FGM trained.
+I have a firm understanding of the cultural challenges which can further heighten and impact your emotional well being.

 Member organisations